 A top tip is to regularly clean using a specialist cleaning powder for coffee machines.
 This will remove build-up of oils from the coffee and limescale from the water which can both spoil the taste.
 Using filtered water will always make a massive difference, especially if you live in a hard water area.

 Stove Top (Moka Pot)

 The Moka Pot is a staple of Italian kitchens.
 It makes great espresso style coffee.
 Here are our top tips:

 Cold Brew Coffee

-Cold brew coffee is becoming increasingly popular in the UK.
-Perfect for warmer weather (a few days per year), taking with you to drink before exercise, or as a base for liquor cocktails during colder months.
+Cold brew coffee is becoming increasingly popular.
+Perfect for warmer weather and as a base for liquor cocktails during colder months.
 Below is a simple way of making it for yourself at home that makes 4 servings.
-As a rule of thumb use a water to ground coffee rough ratio of 4-5:1
+As a rule of thumb use a water to ground coffee rough ratio of 8:1